maliyash/Binary-Search-Tree/README.md

 # Binary-Search-Tree
-Implementation of BST in Java using recursion
+This program is an implementation of BST in Java using recursion.
-This program performs basic operations in a binary tree 1.Insertion an element in a tree.
+It performs basic operations in a Binary Search Tree.
+1.Insertion an element in a tree.
 2.Deleting an element in a tree.
 3.Searching for a value in a tree.